sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

    :param obj: the object itself
    :param bound_method: a boolean indicates an object is bound method or not

-.. event:: autodoc-process-signature (app, what, name, obj, options, signature, return_annotation)
+.. event:: autodoc-process-signature (app, obj_type, name, obj, options, signature, return_annotation)

    .. versionadded:: 0.5